-We wrote about using this sauce to dress a good plate of spaghetti: Italian Marinara Sauce for Spaghetti.
-This sauce is however best known for being used for pizza (as in our recipe: Puff Pastry Mini-Pizzas in Three Ways); for this reason when this sauce is used to spice up a simple steak, Italians say such meat is cooked ‘alla pizzaiola’, which roughly means ‘the pizza way’.
+We wrote about using this sauce to dress a good plate of spaghetti: Italian Marinara Sauce for Spaghetti. for this reason when this sauce is used to spice up a simple steak, Italians say such meat is cooked ‘alla pizzaiola’, which roughly means ‘the pizza way’.

 Serves: 4 | Preparation time: <5 mins | Cooking time: 15 mins